arunpatro/arunpatro/README.md

 - 👋 Hi, I’m @arunpatro
-- 👀 I’m interested in AI, Crypto, Chess and Football
+- 👀 I’m currently interested in ML Acceleration, Chess and Football
-- 🌱 I’m currently learning how to build
+- 🌱 I am learning `rust` and `mojo` slowly to improve my systems thinking
-- 💞️ I’m looking to collaborate on my open source projects for productivity and minimalism.
-- 📫 How to reach me -> arunpatro.com
+- 📫 Reach me at arunpatro.com

 <!---
 arunpatro/arunpatro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.